yewentai/Auto-Encoder-in-SIMO-System/README.md

 **Try to add a channel estimator.**

+NN channel estimator doesn't need do design the "pilot"

 ### [Step 4](AE_SISO_MQAM_Rayleigh_GNU.ipynb)

 Then I try to use GNU Radio's channel block to generate the dataset and train the model.
 In this way the gradient infomation of the channel is lost.